DaanJJansen/domoticz-spotify/readme.md

 * Add the plugin in the Domoticz hardware configuration screen
 * Create a client ID at spotify (https://developer.spotify.com/dashboard/applications)
 	* Enter all fields as desired
+	* Enter IP address on which domoticz can be reached
+	* Entered port nr on which domoticz can be reached
 	* Enter just created client id and client secret into hardware parameters
 	* Go to 'edit setting' and 'http://localhost' as redirect URI
 	* In your webbrowser, navigate to this url: https://accounts.spotify.com/authorize?client_id=[YOURCLIENT_ID]&redirect_uri=http://localhost&response_type=code&scope=user-read-playback-state+user-modify-playback-state